SolaceProducts/terraform-provider-solacebroker/docs/resources/dmr_cluster_link.md

   dmrclustername|x|||
   remotenodename|x|||
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
-  This has been available since 2.11.
+  This has been available since SEMP API version 2.11.
 ---

 # solacebroker_dmr_cluster_link (Resource)